it-dept-cis/Essential-Guide-to-Election-Security/docs/source/README.rst

 ---------------

 *This Guide was made possible through support from the Democracy Fund.
-Its the sole responsibility of CIS and may not reflect the views of its funders.*
+It is the sole responsibility of CIS and may not reflect the views of its funders.*